Cannabis is commonly used for treating chronic nausea, vomiting caused by chemotherapy and severe nausea caused by HIV and AIDS treatments.

 However, some people don’t react well to antiemetics—most notably cancer patients going through aggressive chemo.

-And that’s where cannabis comes into play.
+And that’s where cannabis use originated.

 Research on cannabis and nausea